Leptospermum javanicum: Description

 Leptospermum javanicum is a tree that typically grows to a height of about 6 m and has fibrous bark on the trunk and larger branches.
 The branchlets are covered with soft hairs when young and have prominent flanges extending from the base of the leaves.
 The leaves are elliptical to egg-shaped, dark green on the upper surface and much paler below, 10-30 mm long, 4-9 mm wide.
 The flowers are white, 15-20 mm wide and are borne singly on short side branches on a pedicel up to 1 mm long.
 The floral cup is covered with soft, silky hairs and the edges of the sepals are densely hairy.
 The petals are white and the fruit is a woody capsule that is domed above, 4-5 mm long and 6-7 mm wide.

 Taxonomy and naming

-Leptospermum javanicum was first formally described in 1826 by Carl Ludwig Blume in the his book Bijdragen tot de Flora van Nederlandsch Indie.
+Leptospermum javanicum was first formally described in 1826 by Carl Ludwig Blume in his book Bijdragen tot de Flora van Nederlandsch Indie.